utilitywarehouse/git-mirror/readme.md

   # specified in repo config (default: '/tmp/git-mirror')
   root: /tmp/git-mirror

+  # link_root is the absolute path to the dir which is the root for the worktree links
+	# if link is a relative path it will be relative to link_root dir
+  # if link is not specified it will be constructed from repo name and worktree ref
+	# and it will be placed in this dir
+	# if not specified it will be same as root
+  link_root: /app/links

   # interval is time duration for how long to wait between mirrors. (default: '30s')
   interval: 30s